 There was a time when a photo captured on an Android device only consumed a little bit of memory space on the device.
-Today, if you capture a photo on any of the latest Android phone, you will find that the photo takes up at least a few MBs of your memory space.
-That is the reason your internal memory often gets full as most of the times your captured photos are saved on your phone’s memory.
+Today, if you capture a photo on any of the latest Android phones, you will find that the photo takes up at least a few MBs of your memory space.
+That is the reason your internal memory often gets full as most of the time your captured photos are saved on your phone’s memory.

 If you buy an SD card, though, you can transfer all the photos from your internal storage to your SD card.
 It frees-up your internal memory space that you can use for other essential items and it also gives you an opportunity to connect your SD card to your computer and view your photos on a large screen.

 Either way, you are going to need to transfer your photos from your internal memory to your SD card first.
 The following guide shows exactly how you do it on your device.
 Let’s check it out.

 If you have a good number of photos to be moved to your SD card and you do not wish to get into the hassle of manually transferring your photos, you can use a third-party app to get your job done.

 One of the apps that makes it extremely easy for you to move photos from the internal storage to the SD card on an Android device is the AnyDroid app.
 It is a complete solution for all of your data transfer needs including photo transfers and it works like a charm on your computer.
 With the help of the app, you can have all of your photos moved from your internal memory to your SD card in no time.